General information

 2 SWS / 30 h Tutorials

-Prerequisites (Contents)
+Prerequisites (Contents):

 The lecture "Stochastic Methods" from the Bachelor degree program in mathematics.

-Frequency of occurence
+Frequency of occurence:

 The lecture is given once per year, in the winter term.

-• Estimates of geometric characteristics for random closed sets from image data
+• Basic theory of random closed sets

-Contact time
+Contact time:

 2 SWS / 30 h Lecture

-Prerequisites (Contents)
+Prerequisites (Contents):

 The lecture is irregularly given.